gauniverseorg/ga-docs/docs/Tutorials/data.md

 1. Navigate to the settings page
 2. Open the data tab then the data model tab
-3. Open the data model we created in the last example and select the Enums tab
+3. Open the data model we created in the last example, now click on Data Structures and then Enums
-4. Create your Enum from the + button in the lower left corner
+4. Create your Enum from the + Create New button
 5. By clicking the + button in the middle you can add a new Enum value.
 And these values are unchanged and constant.
 You can reference these values by an Id that you can get by clicking to the left of the Enum name
 6. Name the Enum and save it